terra-money/docs/docs/develop/module-specifications/spec-governance.md

 ### Software-upgrade proposals

 ::: {caution}
 Software upgrade proposals exist because they are inherited from the Cosmos SDK, but they are temporarily unavailable because they have not been implemented yet.
 Therefore, they share the same semantics as a simple text proposal.
-If you submit this type of proposal, you might lose your Luna deposit.
+If you submit a software-upgrade proposal, [you might lose your Luna deposit](../../learn/protocol.md#deposits).
 :::

 ## Transitions